-Regulations regarding Hours of Service (HOS) requirements for LP are strictly enforced when applicable.
+Regulations regarding Hours of Service (HOS) requirements for LP (Appendix 11.3) and GTM (Appendix 11.4) vary and are strictly enforced when applicable.
 Please reference the HOS appendix for details on how to ensure you are complying.

 6.10 VEHICLE INSPECTIONS